mars-sim/mars-sim/README.md

 Some unofficial releases of mars-sim in the past may have required JavaFX.

 However, if you want to run any other JavaFX apps, make sure you download and configure the OpenJFX or JavaFX package on top of the JDK.

-See ticket #156 to read the discussions on how to set up JavaFX to run it under Java 11.
+See ticket #156 on how to set up JavaFX to run it under Java 11.

 Obtain the latest JRE/JDK for your platform.
 Here are some of the popular OpenJDK packages out there :